About this guide

 - If driving, make sure your vehicle is well-maintained and that the tyres are inflated to the correct air pressure.
 Driving efficiently can make a big difference to the fuel consumption and fuel costs of your vehicle.
 For a medium-sized car, good maintenance could save you money and up to 1,500kg of carbon dioxide emitted per year compared with a poorly maintained vehicle.
 If renting a vehicle, choose the smallest one that suits your needs to minimise fuel consumption.

 - If camping or bushwalking, use the 'leave no trace' philosophy and don't leave behind any rubbish, use bio-degradable soap (or none at all) for cleaning up.
-The same applies at the beach—be considerate of other users, marine life and animals, and help keep our beaches clean.
+The same applies at the beach—be considerate of other users, plants and animals, and help keep our beaches clean.

 Easter is a time when we indulge in a range of goodies with friends and family.
 The shopping aisles are overflowing with chocolates wrapped in colourful aluminium foil, plastics and cardboard.